debroglie27/TestimonialsGridSection/README.md

 ### Continued development

-I want to focus on CSS Grid because because it goes hand-in-hand with CSS Grid.
+I want to focus on CSS Grid because because it goes hand-in-hand with Flexbox.

 ### Useful resources